Elements of the immune system: cytokines and co.

 - Peripherally recruited activated immune cells (e.g. monocytes, macrophages, T cells) into the brain

-Cytokines such as IFN-a, IFN-c, IL-2, IL-10, IL-1, IL-6, and TNF-a can cross the blood-brain barrier, bind to receptors of vagal sensory nerves, and stimulate the HPA axis.11
+Cytokines such as IFN-a, IFN-c, IL-2, IL-10, IL-1, IL-6 and TNF-a can cross the blood-brain barrier, bind to receptors of vagal sensory nerves and stimulate the HPA axis.11

 3.2.
-Formation of cytokines in the brain
+Development of cytokines in the brain

 Cytokines are produced in the brain by10